 Private music lessons during the school day allow for more family time, one less lesson to drive to, and the knowledge that your child is experiencing skilled teaching in a supportive, Christian environment.
 Our qualified teachers come from various studios in the Hamilton and Burlington area, and represent a wide range of choices for instrumental, theory, and vocal instruction.
 If your child has a desire to learn one or more instruments, get an introduction to music and rhythm, prepare for RCM examinations, or work toward the Ontario Secondary School open arts credit, we can accomplish that together!
 We will seek out the teachers each student needs to pursue their instrument of choice.

 Most instruction takes place in our dedicated music room in the north wing of the school.
 Communication with parents is done weekly through the student’s communication book.
 Instrumental and vocal lessons are taught individually; some theory and junior music education/introduction classes are taught in small groups and are therefore offered at a reduced rate.
 For those students in ALPA, Curtain Call, or Venture programs, the scheduling of SOTA allows for them to participate fully in the activities these programs offer.
 Currently, we offer lessons in piano, theory (small group), voice (classical and musical theatre), guitar (bass, electric, classical, acoustic), drums, trumpet, baritone, primary music introduction (small group), vocal ensemble (small group, some previous vocal training required), sight singing (small group).

-Our registration opens the first week of school and lessons will begin the third week.
+Our registration opens the first week of school and lessons will begin the fourth week.
 There are approximately 40 lesson spots available during the week; students will be officially registered and will start lessons once payments are received.
 If space remains, we do accept registrations during the Fall and Winter semesters.